jedaqsaul/expense-tracker/README.md

 - Receives the expense list as a prop (data)
 - Render each expense's name, description, category and amount

+#### what it does

+-props.data -Comes from App — the full list of expenses -.map() -Loops through expenses to create rows
+-index -Used for numbering the rows and as a key -Table -Displays the data clean and easy

 ## APP LOGIC FLOW: